 Early Years Foundation Stage Profile (EYFSP)

+Reception teachers will use their knowledge of what each child knows, understands and can do in order to decide the outcomes presented in the profile.
 This assessment is completed in the final term of the year in which the child reaches age five.
-At the end of the year children are assessed against Early Learning Goals and the children's teachers will indicate whether a child is meeting
+At the end of the year children are assessed against the 17 Early Learning Goals and the children's teachers will indicate whether a child is meeting:

 * Expected - meeting an expected level of development.